-The first victims of the horrific Christchurch Mosque terror attack have been named by family members as Haji Daoud Nabi, 71, Naeem Rashid and his 21-year-old son Talha.
+The first victims of the horrific Christchurch Mosque terror attack have been named by family members as Haji Daoud Nabi, 71, Naeem Rashid along with his 21-year-old son Talha and Lilik Abdul Hamid.

 Police have also confirmed 49 people were killed in the massacre including one child while dozens more remain missing including a three-year-old boy.

 Haji Daoud Nabi came to New Zealand from Afghanistan with his two sons in 1977.

 After arriving, he had three more children, two sons and a daughter.

 The grandfather emigrated to New Zealand as an asylum seeker and set up a new life as one of the ‘first Muslims in New Zealand’.

 One of his children, Yama Nabi, said he was running 10 minutes late for a service on Friday — only to arrive and find the attack underway.

 Two of his heartbroken sons turned up outside Christchurch District Court on Saturday as the alleged killer made his first appearance to share photos of their beloved father.

 The second victim identified, Naeem Rashid, from Abbottabad in Pakistan, has been hailed a hero after footage from the killers live stream showed Mr Rashid attempt to tackle the gunman before being fatally wounded.

 He was rushed to hospital following the attack but was pronounced dead a short while later.